 Steps on How to Keep Plants Alive for Longer During Winter

-1. Keep your plants warm – but not too warm for them to stay alive
+1. Keep your plants warm – but not too warm

 Many plants are extremely sensitive to cold air.
 The #1 step to caring for houseplants in winter is to make sure they are protected from the cold air.
 You can partly solve this by sealing up your windows and insulating the doors of your home.
 Also, if you keep plants next to outside doors or leaky windowsills during the warmer months, make sure you move them to other rooms where they won’t get shocked by the cold air.

-You also want to make sure you keep plants away from sources of heat, like fireplaces, radiators, and even heating vents.
+Also, ensure you keep plants away from sources of heat, like fireplaces, radiators, and even heating vents.
 Blasts of hot air can be just as bad for your plant as blasts of cold air.
 Keep your plants at a steady temperature between 65-75 degrees F (18 – 24 C) during the day, and above 50 degrees F (10 C) at night for the best plant living conditions.

 Follow standard watering advice, and only water if the soil is dry an inch or two below the surface.
 You want to make sure your plants don’t stay sitting in water because that can lead to root rot, fungus, mold, and a host of other issues.
 If you see yellow leaves or moldy soil, then you’ll know you need to reduce your watering frequency.
 You may also want to use warm water for your plants in winter.
-Watering plants with warm water in winter is better as not only it helps the plants grow faster and larger, but it will also keep them warm.
+Watering plants with warm water in winter is better as it helps the plants grow faster and larger, and it will also keep them warm.

 Most houseplant owners will use a ‘once per week’ schedule for watering – and we recommend you keep this up for consistency’s sake and so that you don’t break the rhythm.
 But just reduce the amount of water you provide, by somewhere in the 25-50% range, on your weekly watering days.